What does a Healthy Procure-to-Pay cycle look like?

 #5 Ensure data visibility – Data and analytics are critical in order to have meaningful information for business decisions.
 Without a full view to spend and supplier, at the line item level, sourcing organizations limit their reach and impact.
 Much of the spend management data needed for upstream activities comes from Procure to Pay transactions so make sure your process is capturing the right information in a usable format and preferably in the same system as you’re analyzing your spend to make things easier.

 #6 Watch number of days to approve an invoice – If an invoice isn’t approved on schedule, you may miss out on discounts, so this is an important metric.
 Invoices that are pre-approved with POs save time, but if your PO compliance is under 50%, you must depend on your organization’s speed to approve an invoice, pay early and take a discount.
 A rules-based digital workflow helps improve this metric, accelerate the process and capture discounts, not to mention keeping suppliers happy.

-Procurement metrics don’t have to be overwhelming, and neither does P2P process digital transformation.
+Procurement metrics don’t have to be overwhelming, and neither does P2P cycle digital transformation.
 Watch the webinar replay from The Hackett Group and Ivalua they break down best practices and metrics.You can also download the Hackett Group Procurement benchmark report here to get all the relevant metrics to allow you to compare your performance against peers or top performers.